nickazg/TheConstruct/README.md

 Crowd funding plays an fundamental role within in the platform, as it will allow small projects with great ideas to gain capital and recognition rapidly.
 All projects submitted on the platfrom will have its own **Smart Token Shares**

 # Smart Token Shares
-Every registed project will automatically have its own **Smart Token Shares**, tracking investment share distribution, to later reward the early investors.
-Similar to how an ICO works, but will have the benifit of a faster funding turnaround due to a more intergrated granular milestone based approach.
+Every registed project will automatically have its own **Smart Token Shares**, tracking investment share distribution to later reward the early investors.
+Similar to how an ICO works, but will have the benifit of a guided milestone based approach.

 **Smart Token Shares** can be traded OTC, but they arent the same as a traditional token so will require specific exchange support.
-Their main goal is to enable shares of the project to be distrubuted to the inital investors/backers fairly, which in turn will allow the "shareholders" potential influence in voting, or tokens in a pre-sale ICO if the project happens to do so.
+Their main goal is to enable shares of the project to be distrubuted to the inital investors fairly, which in turn will allow the "shareholders" potential influence in voting, or tokens in a pre-sale ICO if the project happens to do so.

 This is just a share distribution mechanism that the platform provides to enable projects to award their backers fairly.
 It will still require the project team and community to enforce this as flexibility and transparency are our main focus.